Bibliography

 chevron-rightTerms and Conditions of Usehashtag

-This new version of the Bilan Carbone® method is available to consult freely and at no cost.
-However, its use is conditional onmembershiparrow-up-right or a current licence with ABC as a legal entity, thereby ensuring an up-to-date version of the tools used to apply the method as well as various additional services (for more details, see the ABC website).
-Any organisation wishing to use the method or our tools must have at least one person trained in the Bilan Carbone® methodology by an authorised training body.
+This new version of the Bilan Carbone® method is freely and publicly accessible.
+However, its use is conditional on themembershiparrow-up-right or an up-to-date licence with ABC as a legal entity, thereby ensuring an up-to-date version of the tools used to apply the method as well as various additional services (for more details, consult the ABC website).
+Any organisation wishing to use the method or our tools must have at least one person trained in the Bilan Carbone® methodology by an authorised training organisation.

 See the Terms and Conditions of Usearrow-up-right.